janpetzold/az305-learning/README.md

 Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.
 Traffic Manager provides a range of traffic-routing methods to distribute traffic such as priority, weighted, performance, geographic, multi-value, and subnet.
 Traffic Manager provides failover and geographic routing but can't do caching or SSL termination.

 Azure Load Balancer provides high-performance, low-latency Layer 4 (Transport layer) load-balancing for all UDP and TCP protocols.
 To provide zonal fault tolerance (not regional!), you can deploy a standard Azure Load Balancer instance with internet-facing workloads or application tiers.

-Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
+Azure Application Gateway is a web traffic load balancer (+firewall and SSL termination) that enables you to manage traffic to your web applications (no focus on APIs).
 There are two primary methods of routing traffic:

 - Path-based routing: Send requests with different URL paths to a different pool of back-end servers
 - Multiple-site routing: Support tenants with virtual machines or other resources that host a web application

 Azure DDoS Protection provides countermeasures against the most sophisticated DDoS threats.
 The service provides enhanced DDoS mitigation capabilities for your application and resources deployed in your virtual networks.

 Azure Private Link enables you to access Azure PaaS services (such as Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels the Microsoft backbone network.
 Exposing your service to the public internet is no longer necessary.
+Private Link is accessible from other Azure tenants and also (with isolation) from the public internet.

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 Azure Firewall can filter HTTP(S) traffic from Azure to on-premises and outbound to the internet.